microsoft/containerized-microservices-pipeline/Deployment.md

 A private / public certificate key pair is required to setup the k8 cluster so client dev and ops engineers can connect to the cluster after deployment.

-- Generate new [SSH keys](https://github.com/Azure/acs-engine/blob/master/docs/ssh.md#ssh-key-generation/) and save it in /deployment as `cluster_rsa.pub` and `cluster_rsa`
+- Generate new [SSH keys](https://github.com/Azure/acs-engine/blob/master/docs/ssh.md#ssh-key-generation/) and save it in /deployment as `cluster_rsa.pub` and `cluster_rsa`.
+The public portion of the SSH key will be added in `clusterDefinition.json` later.
-- Update `clusterDefinition.json` with the public key contained in `cluster_rsa.pub`. `keyData` must contain the public portion of an SSH key (e.g. 'ssh-rsa AAAAB3NzaC1yc2EAAAADAQABA....')

 #### Step 3: Execute [inception.sh](deployment/inception.sh)